Hi everybody.

 Let's begin.

-If you have a long brush,
+If you have a long brush.

-As is the case for me here,
+As is the case.

-Beginning with the black is that rich contrast coming into play.
+Is that rich contrast coming into play.

 If you will,